Kyushu University holds Energy Week 2022

-Kyushu University Energy Week 2021 took place from January 22nd (Friday) to 29th (Friday), 2021, featuring symposiums concerning energy on the theme of “Energy Intelligence Beyond Borders: Adapting in a Post-Pandemic Society.”
-For this year’s symposium, Kyushu University’s energy-related departments came together to organize international workshops and those between industry, academia, and government as well as other events around the theme of “future energy,” which served as a forum for exchange and an international hub for energy researchers.
+Kyushu University Energy Week 2022 was held Monday, January 24 – Friday, January 28, 2022, and featured symposiums concerning energy on the theme of “Energy Intelligence Beyond Borders: Aiming for the Future of Green Innovation.”
+For this year’s symposium, Kyushu University’s energy-related departments came together to hold international workshops and those between industry, academia, and government, as well as other events around the theme of “future energy,” which served as a forum for exchange and an international hub for energy researchers.

-This year marked the fifth annual Energy Week, which was hosted online to help prevent the spread of COVID-19 and focused on COVID-related energy issues.
-The symposium saw upwards of 2,100 participants and included lectures and presentations from researchers from Japan and abroad conducting a wide range of energy-related research as well as students, industry and government officials, and more.
-On Wednesday, March 3, a symposium was held by the Kyushu University COI Center of Coevolutionary Research for Sustainable Communities(C2
+This year’s Energy Week was held online to help prevent the spread of COVID-19 and focused on “developing green innovation technologies.”
+The symposium saw upwards of 2,500 participants and included lectures and presentations from researchers from Japan and abroad conducting a wide range of energy-related research as well as students, industry and government officials, and more.

 Kyushu University Platform of Inter-/Transdisciplinary Energy Research

-A poster presentation was conducted virtually during the Energy Week (January 22–29), featuring 27 awardees of the Q-PIT “Support Program for Doctoral Students” and 4 overseas researchers through an invitation program for international collaborative research.
-The poster presentation saw a total of 411 participants, who all could listen online to pre-recorded explanations of research outlines and chat with the presenters in an online Q&A session.
+was held for Energy Week, featuring 7 early-career researchers and 32 doctoral student awardees of the Q-PIT “Support Program for Young Researchers and Doctoral Students.”
+The poster presentation saw a total of 486 participants who had access to pre-recorded explanations of research summaries and were able to talk with the presenters in an online Q&A session.

 Research Center for Hydrogen Industrial Use and Storage, Kyushu University

-(Hydrogen Energy and Fuel Cell Forum in Kyushu & International Hydrogen Energy Development Forum 2021)
+Hydrogen Energy and Fuel Cell Forum in Kyushu & International Hydrogen Energy Development Forum 2022